RetroMaximus/OverBlast-Alpha/README.md

 - Recent Fixes and additions

 Fixes 2/8/2020
--	Pattern and sequence selector remodled and patterns can be changed on the fly with very little delay if any at all.
+-	Pattern and sequence selector remodled.
+Patterns can be changed on the fly with very little delay if any at all.
 -	Small corretions made to recieve sequencer steps for the metronome.
 -	Red error messages in pd due to [r checkpadnum] = 0 inside the metronome patch.
 Red messages>>>> text set: line number (-1) < 0 (Fixed)